-Bob graduated from Tuskegee Institute in 1973 with a degree in business administration.
-He has worked at several financial institutions but said that working for Birmingham business icon, A.G.
-Gaston may have been the greatest moment in his career.
-Gaston made such an impression on Bob, that he and others started the A.G.
+The A.G.
+Gaston Business Institute is an affiliate of the Birmingham Business Resource Center (BBRC).
+Both were founded by Bob Dickerson, whose personal connection to A.G.
+Gaston was key to his career development.
+Dickerson serves as President of the Institute and Executive Director of the BBRC.
+Bob graduated from Tuskegee Institute in 1973 with a degree in Business Administration.
+He has worked at several financial institutions but said that working for Birmingham business icon A.G.
+Gaston may have been the most significant moment in his career.
+Gaston made such an impression on Bob that he and others started the A.G.
 Gaston Economic Empowerment Conference in 2005.
-The annual conference focuses on challenges and achievements of black and other minority businesses and examines how to strengthen them through networking, skills development, and targeted workshops.
+The annual conference focuses on the challenges and achievements of black and other minority businesses and examines how to strengthen them through networking, skills development, and targeted workshops.